cgilbert11/SDR_Setup/README.md

 ```
 Then Save (CTRL+o),enter, exit (CTRL+X).

-Finally, run this to enact changes:
+Finally, run this to enact changes (don't do this if you chose the first option of the one line terminal setup):
 ```
 pulseaudio -k
 ```